Morr0/Atheer/ROADMAP.md

 - Integrate with Clicky for analytics
 - Verify user by Recaptcha at sign up
 - Verify user by Recaptcha when have not logged in for a week
-- Update cloudformation for S3 and add VPC gateway endpoint for when accessing through VPC
+- Add VPC gateway endpoint for when accessing through VPC
+- Add Cloudfront in front of S3 for when accessing images from the public
 - Fix DOTNET_CLI_HOME bug
 - Add user last seen
 -